AFLplusplus/AFLplusplus/frida_mode/README.md

 `AFL_FRIDA_INST_TRACE`.
 * `AFL_FRIDA_INST_NO_PREFETCH` - Disable prefetching.
-By default the child will report instrumented blocks back to the parent so that it can also instrument them and they be inherited by the next child on fork.
+By default the child will report instrumented blocks back to the parent so that it can also instrument them and they be inherited by the next child on fork, implies `AFL_FRIDA_INST_NO_PREFETCH_BACKPATCH`.
+* `AFL_FRIDA_INST_NO_PREFETCH_BACKPATCH` - Disable prefetching of stalker
+backpatching information.
+By default the child will report applied backpatches to the parent so that they can be applied and then be inherited by the next child on fork.
 * `AFL_FRIDA_INST_SEED` - Sets the initial seed for the hash function used to generate block (and hence edge) IDs.
 Setting this to a constant value may be useful for debugging purposes, e.g. investigating unstable edges.